swati-sharma14/PCA-MNIST-Feature-Selection/README.md

 7. Plot the explained variance versus the number of PCs and determine the minimum number of PCs needed to cover at least 80% of the variance.

 🚀 Note: The program assumes that you have basic knowledge of programming and machine learning concepts.

-Enjoy exploring the power of PCA for feature selection and classification on the captivating MNIST dataset! 🌟🔬🎉